nicholaswmin/fsm/.github/CONTRIBUTING.md

 ### Zero Maintenance

-> A strong indicator the package is *safe* for long-term use without requiring
+> Strong indicator the package is *safe* for long-term use without requiring
 > any maintenance.
 > It should work without generating any warnings, security advisories etc.